Create and Update the ML/TF Risk Profiles of Your Customers

 Put simply, a customer risk matrix is a tool for placing your customer into different risk buckets, these are generally listed as low, medium and high risk, with the scope for additional variations within these risk buckets.

 The initial risk score given to a customer via your customer risk matrix can depend on many factors such as; the results of initial customer due diligence, PEPs and Sanctions screening and demographics.
 Additionally, you should assess the customer interaction risk: this is a function of the product, how you are delivering it and the customer risk.

-- the customer’s risks based on their customer profile (such as country of residence, demographics, the source of funds, watchlist checks)
+Identify the customer's risks based on their customer profile (such as country of residence, demographics, the source of funds, watchlist checks)

-Assess the likelihood and severity of these risks
+Assess the likelihood and severity of these risks.

-Understand your businesse’s relationship with these risks
+Understand your businesse's relationship with these risks.

-In order to define the customer risk, the financial institution should first know their customer, with this information a designated service is then able to then categorise the customer’s risk based on the vulnerability to money laundering and terrorist financing and perform EDD if necessary. (e.g. the AML/CTF risk a PEP customer poses should be higher because these individuals have more exposure to predicate offences such as corruption)
+In order to define the customer risk, the financial institution should first know your customer, with this information a designated service is then able to then categorise the customer’s risk based on the vulnerability to money laundering and terrorist financing and perform EDD if necessary. (e.g. the AML/CTF risk a PEP customer poses should be higher because these individuals have more exposure to predicate offences such as corruption)